mquartin/healpix-boost/README.md

 [--SYNFAST--]
 It adds two flags to the synfast routine:

-1) ab_dopp = 0, 1 or 2  [0 for no boost, 1 for Doppler only, 2 for both Doppler and aberration]
+1) ab_dopp = 0, 1, 2 or 3  [0 for no boost, 1 for Doppler only, 2 for both Doppler and aberration, 3 for aberration only]

 2) beta [signed real number describing the magnitude of the velocity v/c, assumed to be along the north pole of the map]